 As we pulled up to the large dark house on Devonshire Place that sat behind an imposing high wall, it reminded me of the old haunted house you might dare a friend to knock on the door of when you were a kid.
 The garden was wild and completely overgrown and the two driveways were full of broken old Alfa Romeo cars.
 The ground was both oily and muddy but in the dark, I made my way to the large front door.
 Domo then told me "We don't use the downstairs, there's no floor there."
 In the snow and sleet with my lungs full of exhaust fumes, the illusions of Meols and a life on the beach quickly faded away.

 Once in the house, I decided to freshen up so I went to the bathroom.
 Putting aside the shock of what they had told me was a bathroom, I found that the hot tap seemed to be out of order so I sought the assistance of the owner and cohabitant of the house, Ed.
 I told him the hot water tap was broken and there was no hot water, to which all the lads fell around laughing.
-They then told me there was no hat water if I wanted hot water I had to boil a saucepan on the stove.
+They then told me there was no hot water and if I wanted hot water then I had to boil some on the stove.
 If I was to use a word to describe my first impressions of this chapter of my life I would choose 'horror'.

 Over the next few months, I was educated in the 'ways of the North'.
 Life here in Birkenhead was quite different to the London commuter belt land of Chelmsford in Essex.
 Without a doubt, this area was much poorer.